lathnhan/MABEL/README.md

-Stata do-file programs of MABEL survey (Medicine in Australia: Balancing Employment and Life) - Wave 9
+Stata do-files of Wave 9 MABEL data cleaning and management (Medicine in Australia: Balancing Employment and Life).
+See master.do file for the order of execution of these files.